JosinaB/project-3/README.md

 Team: Fabrice Salomon , Josina Baião, Diego Torres, Sean Endicott

-For this project we decided to create a Fund Marketplace, to support Ukraina ocupation. the idea of this project its for artist to donate their digital art into a marketplace, where people can but and re-sell the art. the premise of this project it to donate all the recibe fund to a secure wallet belong to a non-profit organization.
+For this project we decided to create a Fund Marketplace, to support Ukraina ocupation. the idea of this project is for artist to donate their digital art into a marketplace, where people can buy and re-sell the art. the premise of this project is to donate all the proceeds fund to a secure wallet belong to a non-profit organization.

 we'll be creating a DAPP for the minting of the NFT, and the selling of it.